CJA Appointment

 Authorization for obtaining Expert or Other Services

 2. Investigative, expert, or other services may be obtained, where it is not possible to seek prior authorization, subject to later review.
 The maximum allowance, permitted by 18 U.S.C.
-3006A, where prior authorization is not obtained, is $500.00.
+3006A, where prior authorization is not obtained, is $1,000.00, effective 01/01/2024.

 3. The request for prior authorization to obtain investigative, expert, or other services shall be made on Form CJA 21 entitled "Authorization & Voucher for Expert or Other Services," which may be obtained from the Clerk of the Court.
 The Form CJA 21 shall be filled in by counsel and presented to the judge for approval.
 After the investigative, expert, or other services have been obtained, the completed CJA 21 shall be submitted to the Clerk of Court.